atbcb/ICTTestingBaseline/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-Please identify which Baseline for Web test your issue is about (example: Test 6.
+Please identify which Baseline your issue is about (example: Web Baseline Test 6.
 Images)